 Hi, I'm Dawud!

-Senior Computer Engineering student at Iowa State University with a passion for chip design.
-I'm excited to apply my skills in hardware design and verification through an internship next summer.
+Senior Computer Engineering student at Iowa State University with a passion for hardware design and microarchitecture.
+Excited to apply my skills in digital design through an internship next summer.

 My Resume My Projects